Depression and anxiety during pregnancy

 Black Dog Institute 'Depression during pregnancy and the postnatal period'

-Children of parents with a mental illness (COPMI) 'The best for me and my baby'
+Children of parents with a mental illness (COPMI)

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see your doctor or midwife.